Redshift space three-point correlation function of IGM at $z<0.48$: Acknowledgments

 \section{Acknowledgments}

 { We acknowledge the use of High performance computing facilities PERSEUS and PEGASUS at IUCAA.
-We thank Tiziana Di Matteo and Rupert Croft for the MBII simulation, J. Bolton for the Sherwood simulations and Kandaswamy Subramanian, Tirthankar Roy Choudhury and Aseem Pranjape for discussions.
-Support by ERC Advanced Grant 320596 `The Emergence of Structure During the Epoch of reionization' is gratefully acknowledged.
-PG acknowledges the support of the UK Science and Technology Facilities Council (STFC).
+We thank Tiziana Di Matteo and Rupert Croft for the MBII simulation, J. Bolton for the Sherwood simulations and Kandaswamy Subramanian, Tirthankar Roy Choudhury and Aseem Pranjape for discussions. { We are also grateful to the anonymous referee for his/her valuable comments and inputs regarding the manuscript.} Support by ERC Advanced Grant 320596 `The Emergence of Structure During the Epoch of reionization' is gratefully acknowledged.
+PG acknowledges the support of the UK Science and Technology Facilities Council (STFC) .
 NK acknowledges the support of the Ramanujan Fellowship of DST, India and the IUCAA associateship programme.
-The Sherwood simulations were performed using the Curie supercomputer at the Tre Grand Centre de Calcul (TGCC), and the DiRAC Data Analytic system at the University of Cambridge, operated by the University of Cambridge High Performance Computing Service on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
+The Sherwood simulations were performed using the Curie supercomputer at the Tre Grand Centre de Calcul (TGCC), and the DiRAC Data Analytic system at the University of Cambridge, operated by the University of Cambridge High Performance Computing Service on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk) .
 This was funded by BIS National E-infrastructure capital grant (ST/K001590/1), STFC capital grants ST/H008861/1 and ST/H00887X/1, and STFC DiRAC Operations grant ST/K00333X/1.
 DiRAC is part of the National E-Infrastructure.
 The MBII simulation was run on the Cray XT5 supercomputer-- Kraken -- at the National Institute for Computational Sciences, supported by the National Science Foundation (NSF) PetaApps program, OCI-0749212. }